 In addition to these criminal penalties, a drunk driver also faces civil liability for injuries and property damage caused by their irresponsible actions.
 In fact, they may be financially responsible for damages, even if they avoid a DUI conviction in criminal court or successfully plead down to a lesser charge (such as reckless driving).

 Depending on the severity of the offense and whether the driver has past DUI convictions, driving under the influence could be a misdemeanor or a felony.
 A drunk driving accident leading to severe bodily injury usually gets classified as aggravated DUI, which is always a felony.
-At the Kryder Law Group, LLC, we can push for an aggravated DUI charge, which — regardless of the outcome in criminal court — can make it easier to prove our case in a civil trial.
+Our attorneys at the Kryder Law Group, LLC, can push for an aggravated DUI charge, which — regardless of the outcome in criminal court — can make it easier to prove our case in a civil trial.

 Penalties For the First Offense

 The Illinois State Police reports that a first-time DUI offender may face the following penalties: